gokr/sprylang.se/docs/manual.md

 ## Root
 Spry is similar to Smalltalk in the sense that there is a special Map that holds all globals.
 In Smalltalk that Dictionary is called `Smalltalk`, in Spry we call it `root`.

 The root Map is created by the Spry interpreter and populated with words referring to primitive functions and known values like `true`, `false` etc. Lookups are done through the lexical scopes, which Blocks and Curlys create when evaluated, up to root.

-If a lookup still fails there is a special Block held in the word `modules` containing [Modules](#Modules) that participate in global lookups.
-A Module is a Map with some extra meta information in it.
+If a lookup still fails there is a special Block held in the word `modules` containing all [Modules](#modules) that we want should participate in global lookups, in the order they are in that block.
+A [Module](#modules) is just a Map with some extra meta information in it.

-The interpreter will iterate through the Modules and perform the lookup in each one until giving up and returning `undef`.
+The interpreter will iterate through the Modules and perform the lookup in each one until finding a hit, or giving up and returning `undef`.
 This means Modules will shadow each other depending on their position in the `modules` block.
 But you can always refer to names directly using Module getwords `Foo::x` or simple Map lookups like `Foo at: 'x`.

 This design is an experiment in "modelessness" since there are no import statements or other mechanisms to modify how lookups are made in a certain part of your source code.
 At the same time Modules can be loaded and used even if they do contain naming conflicts.

 ## Functions and Methods